mburolla/siu-van-intro/readme.md

 # SIU Java Intro
-A simple repo to get used to get used to Git.
+A simple repo to get used to Git.

 # Assignment